-Anastrozole can be used off-label in children with precocious puberty or in children with pubertal gynecomastia.
-After the onset of puberty, epiphyseal plate begins to close due to the increased production of estrogen, avoid the local metabolism and spreading through the bloodstream.
+Anastrozole can be used off-label in children with precocious puberty or children with pubertal gynecomastia.
+After the onset of puberty, the epiphyseal plate begins to close due to the increased production of estrogen, avoid the local metabolism and spreading through the bloodstream.
 Anastrozole can help slow down the process and increase the predicted adult height in boys receiving peptide hormones based on proteins for the treatment of growth hormone deficiency.

 Chemical synthesis of anastrozole